hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_Rdata_visualization.md

 R has a number of built-in tools for basic graph types such as hisotgrams, scatter plots, bar charts, boxplots and much [more](http://www.statmethods.net/graphs/).
 Rather than going through all of different types, we will focus on the scatterplot to give you an idea of the different parameters involved in changing features to R base plots.

 ### Scatterplot
 A scatter plot provides a graphical view of the relationship between two sets of continuous numeric data.
-From our metadata file we will take the `samplemeans` column and plot it against `age_in_days`, to see how mean expression changes with age.
+From our new_metadata file we will take the `samplemeans` column and plot it against `age_in_days`, to see how mean expression changes with age.
 The base R function to do this is `plot(y ~ x, data)`:

-	plot(samplemeans ~ age_in_days, data=metadata)
+	plot(samplemeans ~ age_in_days, data=new_metadata)

  ![scatter-1](../img/scatter-plot1.png)